vkukushkin88/TestApps/Jiexi_zip_analytic/READMI.md

-This is test program for generating random data and than analyze it.
+This is test program for generating random XML data with predefined structure, store it to zip archives and than analyze it.